 - Ensure at least 1,000 children and their families live in safe, hygienic homes, with access to clean water and sanitation

-- Ensure at least 700 children regularly attend schools and perform well, with 40 youths completing vocational training and creating their own jobs
+- Ensure at least 700 children regularly attend and excel in school, with 40 youths completing vocational training and creating their own jobs

-- Ensure at least 10,000 adults have been educated about HIV/AIDS prevention, child protection and the reduction of child and female exploitation
+- Ensure at least 10,000 adults are educated on HIV/AIDS prevention, child protection and the reduction of child and female exploitation

 - Find new partners to replicate the FXBVillage poverty alleviation program to support and empower vulnerable families of Burundi